vdbg/grovepi-wordprocessor/README.md

 ## Background

-I wanted a stand-alone wordprocessor, similar to [this one](https://www.amazon.com/Alphasmart-NEO-AA-0410-10971-AQ-Neo-Handheld/dp/B007BHWRII), meaning a device that can only be used to type text, and absolutely nothing else (no notifications, no browser, no distractions).
-But I definitively wasn't willing to pay over $100 for a glorified keyboard.

-I also had an old [Raspberry Pi Model B](https://en.wikipedia.org/wiki/Raspberry_Pi) and an old [GrovePI](https://www.dexterindustries.com/grovepi/) kit, both taking dust for over a decade.
+I wanted a stand-alone wordprocessor, similar to [this one](https://www.amazon.com/Alphasmart-NEO-AA-0410-10971-AQ-Neo-Handheld/dp/B007BHWRII), meaning a device that can only be used to type text, and absolutely nothing else (no notifications, no browser, no distractions) and had an old [Raspberry Pi Model B](https://en.wikipedia.org/wiki/Raspberry_Pi) and [GrovePI](https://www.dexterindustries.com/grovepi/) kit, both taking dust for over a decade.

 Below is a description of the steps taken to make this project happen.

-## Hardware
+## Hardware used

 * A [Raspberry Pi](https://www.raspberrypi.com/).
 Tested on the 2012 model B, so should work on any regular Raspberry Pi (meaning Pico and Zero models excluded).
 * A [Grove Pi](https://www.dexterindustries.com/grovepi/) kit.
 Especially the board and the LCD.
 It looks like it's discontinued but maybe it can be found on eBay.
+An alternative could be [Adafruit](https://www.adafruit.com/product/1115) but I don't have one.
 * A keyboard.

 ## Installation